 Conflicts of interest arise in everyday life.
 When a person or organisation has multiple, competing interests there is a possibility that independent decision-making can be impaired.
 Volunteer involving organisations are usually balancing a significant number of interests and are trusted to manage these ethically and transparently.

-Processes for managing conflicts of interest are contained within organisational policies and procedures and form part of an organisation’s risk management plan in alignment with National Standard 1: Leadership and Management.
+Processes for managing conflicts of interest are contained within organisational policies and procedures and form part of an organisation’s risk management plan in alignment with National Standard 1: Volunteering is embedded in leadership, governance and culture.

 A conflict of interest arises when a personal interest conflicts with a responsibility to act in the best interests of an organisation.
 Conflicts of interest can be real or perceived and can happen at every level of an organisation.
 Conflicts of interest are particularly relevant to the governing body of an organisation as this body has a duty to act in the best interest of the organisation.